 Regardless of your major or future career, engaged learning is vital to your present and future.
 It makes you more marketable for jobs and professional schools upon graduation, it enables you to build deeper connections with faculty and staff in your field of study, and it makes your learning personal by connecting your interests and values with the curriculum from your classes.
 Check out the three ideas below for places to get started, or learn more at IUPUI’s Institute for Engaged Learning website.

-We believe strongly in our power and responsibility to help others.
-Each year our students, faculty, and staff work to improve neighborhoods in Indianapolis and beyond through service learning courses, community-based research and service projects, and partnerships with local organizations.
-If you want to make a difference, too, you have a home here.
+We believe in our power and responsibility to help others.
+Each year, our students, faculty, and staff work to improve neighborhoods in Indianapolis and beyond through service learning courses, community-based research and service projects, and partnerships with local organizations.
+Join us if you want to make a difference.

 (This section is intended for informational purposes, not prediction of actual salary.)